kenchreai/kaa-catalogs/kenchreai-ceramic-catalog.md

 # Kenchreai Ceramic Catalog
 Sebastian Heath and Joseph L. Rife, Editors

-A catalog showing the range of pottery and other ceramic objects at Kenchreai in Greece.
+A catalog illustrating the range of pottery and other ceramic objects at Kenchreai in Greece.
 It draws on over 60 years of work at the site.

+This work is being actively edited and includes information that will be updated.
+Clicking on the title for each item will show the full record from the [Kenchreai Archaeology Archive][http://kenchreai.org/kaa] (KAA).

 ## Roman and Late Roman Finewares